dailystory/docs/articles/changelog/2020/may.md

 * better handling of exceptions when email status is not found
 * allow text message lookup with cache skip
 * allow email lookup with cache skip
+* sync bug with weave to sync on mobile phone when contact not found

 ## May 26, 2020
 * Add report not ready exception